iamnehadixit/resistor-color-code-calculator/README.md

-# resistor-color-code-calculator
-Resistor Color Code Calculator using Python and Tkinter
 # Resistor Color Code Calculator

-A simple Python GUI project to calculate resistor values using color codes.
+Resistor Color Code Calculator using Python and Tkinter A simple Python GUI project to calculate resistor values using color codes.

 ## Features